wendivoid/mookaite/README.md

   - mapped - assign each desktop a background and switch between them.

   - random - Change the background to a random image everytime the virtual desktop is changed.
-# Problems

- - Right now it draws to the root window (this is ok for bspwm) but wont work for more advanced window managers (Gnome, Kde).

- - At this point feh is required to be in '/usr/bin', I'm trying to decide whether i would like to change background with xlib or give the user the option of the shell command to use to change background.